kyleko1234/myEasyLedger/rest_api/Documentation/Account/Contents/Retrieve an AccountBalance.md

 ### Retrieve an AccountBalance
 Endpoint: `GET /account/{id}/accountBalance`

+Authorization: Requesting user must belong to the organization that owns this account.

 Retrieves an account using the specified account id.
 Includes information on total debits and credits in this account.
 ___
 #### Request Body Parameters